Grammar

 Mastering Articles in English: Definition, Usage, and Examples

-An article is a type of determiner used to introduce a noun and provide information about its definiteness or specificity within a sentence.
-Articles are a subcategory of determiners, which are words that come before nouns to clarify their reference in the context of the sentence.
+An article is a type of determiner that introduces a noun and provides information about whether it is specific or general.
+Articles are a subcategory of determiners and always appear before nouns in a sentence.
 There are three main articles in English: a, an, and the.

 Types of Articles